logiqai/docs/logiq-server/logiq-paas-community-edition.md

 ### Configuring the `cluster_id`

-You can configure a cluster ID for your LOGIQ instance at the time of deployment by passing the `cluster_id` of your choice while running the following install command.
-This helps you identify your LOGIQ cluster in case you'd like to monitor it.
+You can configure a cluster ID for your Apica Ascent instance at the time of deployment by passing the `cluster_id` of your choice while running the following installation command.
+This helps you identify your Apica Ascent cluster in case you'd like to monitor it.

 ```text
 helm install logiq --namespace logiq \